-On this day in 1891, Zora Neale Hurston, novelist and folklorist, is born in Notasulga, Alabama.
+On January 7, 1891, Zora Neale Hurston, novelist and folklorist, is born in Notasulga, Alabama.
 Although at the time of her death in 1960, Hurston had published more books than any other black woman in America, she was unable to capture a mainstream audience in her lifetime, and she died poor and alone in a welfare hotel.
 Today, she is seen as one of the most important black writers in American history.

 Eatonville, Fla., was an all-black town when Hurston was born.
 The daughter of a Baptist preacher, Hurston had little contact with white people until her mother’s death, when Hurston was 11.
 Until her teens, Hurston was largely sheltered from racism.
 A talented, energetic young women with a powerful desire to learn, she didn’t finish high school but prepared herself for college and excelled at Howard University.
 In 1925, she moved to New York, where she became a central figure in the Harlem Renaissance.
 High-spirited, outgoing, and witty, she became famous for her storytelling talents.
 She studied anthropology with a prominent professor at Barnard and received a fellowship to collect oral histories and folklore in her home state.
 She also studied voodoo in Haiti.